-As a criminologist, I was one of the co-drafters of the Youth Justice White Paper for the ANC government which became the Child Justice Act.
-I'm a specialist in adolescent deviance and was one of the founders and present chair of the Usiko Trust working with high-risk youth.
+As a criminologist, I was one of the co-drafters of the Youth Justice White Paper for the Mandela government which became the Child Justice Act.
+I'm a specialist in adolescent deviance and was one of the founders of the Usiko Trust working with high-risk youth.
 I am also a trustee of the Chrysalis Academy and founder of Umzi Wethu, a residential programme for Aids orphans.

-I have a PhD in political science, an MA in criminology, a BA in African history and has published a post-doctoral study on gangs, rituals and rites of passage.
-I have held lectureships in Journalism (Rhodes) and Criminology (University of Cape Town) and conducted his PhD research at SOAS, London University.
+I have a PhD in political science, an MA in criminology, a BA in African history and have published a post-doctoral study on gangs, rituals and rites of passage.
+I have held lectureships in Journalism (Rhodes) and Criminology (University of Cape Town) and conducted my PhD research at SOAS, London University.

 I was the first Writer in Residence at South Africa’s Antarctic Sanai 4 base (2005/6) and have written 17 books and many articles and chapters.
 My writing awards include a Mondi Award for my column on the environment, Natural Selections, and the City Press Non-Fiction Award for my book Gang Town.
 My wife, the novelist Patricia Schonstein, land I ive in Cape Town.